UKHackspaceFoundation/resources/Hackspace Owners Manual/Access Control/README.md

 Outside of your usual open evenings and days, the point of implementing access control is to allow members to gain access at any time of the day or night.

-Your access token is something you have, howver it can be lost or even stolen meaning that unauthorised access can be gained.
+Your access token is something you have, however it can be lost or even stolen meaning that unauthorised access can be gained.
 Clasically good security is made up of both something you have and something you know such as a bank card and PIN.